This means you have a less than 10% chance of a broken bone in the next 10 years

 Medications include bisphosphonates, denosumab, romosozumab, hormone therapy, SERMs, parathyroid hormone

-You are automatically at high risk if you have had a hip fracture, spine fracture, two or more other fragility fractures or are have had a fracture and are on steroid medication.
+You are automatically at high risk if you have had a hip fracture, spine fracture, two or more other fragility fractures or have had a fracture and are on steroid medication.

 BMD test in 1-3 years to ensure medication is working